-A book of stories about people and events drawn from a life and career to date, written by Nigel to raise funds for the continuing advancement of the Quicksilver project.
+A book of insights into people and events, written by Nigel to raise funds for the continuing advancement of the Quicksilver project.

 AVAILABLE NOW … Not on general retail sale.
 Sales through this website by direct mail-order only.

 Ninety-six pages.
 Price £11, including post and packing.
 Cheque only please – we don’t accept cash – payable to QWSR Ltd., The Old Post House, Newark Hill, Foston, Grantham, Lincolnshire, NG32 2LF.
 Nigel is signing every book.
 These can be dedicated (please indicate desired wording clearly).

 Passion takes wing